josefadamcik/SofleKeyboard/docs/build_guide_choc.md

 - **OLED/s**
   - **2 SSD1306 128x32 OLED display module**.
 4-pin, I2C, 0.91".
 Very common.
   - **2x 4 pin header (and optionally socket)** for OLEDs.
 These came pre-soldered to the OLED unit.
-Ideally, use a socket but the common 1x4 female pin sockets are quite tall and would need remove the any pre-soldered pins.
+You can solder the OLED directly to the board.
+Ideally use a socket so you can replace and/or get at the ProMicro underneath.
+I found 4 pin female headers with half height (~4mm) insulation worked well
   - **2 OLED covers** This should be compatible with the Sofle RGB cover but have not verified